bhaktanishant/Total-Subtitle-Merger/README.md

 # Total-Subtitle-Merger
 A script with GUI to Merge all subtitle with their releted video in the folder and subfolder at once.
-You can use it as nautilus script if you are ubuntu user.
+You can use it as nautilus script if you have nautilus as your explorer.
 ## Rquirement
 * Linux (Don't know if it will work on Windows/Mac or not)
 * Python